cogdog/tru-collector/README.md

 (7) If you wish to set up a feature to let visitors send photos to your collector via email, install the [Wordpress Jetpack plugin](http://jetpack.me/).
 You will also need a plugin the converts the first image of a post to a Featured Image;  I like [Auto Thumbailer](https://wordpress.org/plugins/auto-thumbnailer/).
 See below for setup instructions.

 (8) You might want to set up in advance some Wordpress Categories for your Collectables; in the options you will choose one as default (and for the love of all that is holy, *change the name of the Uncategorized category*!

-### Updating the TRU Collector Theme

-*Note (Dec 18, 2018) If your site's images are stacked, or it looks like there are only 1 or 2 in a collection, it's likely because of a change to the parent Fukasawa theme and or the WordPress 5.0 update that was automatically updated on your site.
-An update to TRU Collector version 1.5 or later will fix this issue.*

-If you have ftp/sftp access to your site (or this can be done in a cpanel file manager), simply upload the new theme files to the `wp-content/themes` directory that includes the older version theme.
-Be sure to deleter/remove file old files `archive.php` and `single.php`.

-For those that lack direct file upload access or maybe that idea sends shivers down the spine, upload and activate the [Easy Theme and Plugin Upgrades](https://wordpress.org/plugins/easy-theme-and-plugin-upgrades/) plugin -- this will allow you to upload a newer version of a theme as a ZIP archive, the same way you add a theme by uploading.

 ## Setting Up The Site Via TRU Collector options